Eyewhy/SC1015_Project/README.md

 ## Problem Definition
 Can we predict the score of an anime based on its attributes? \
-Which variable is the best in predicting the score of animes\
+Which variable(s) is/are the best in predicting the score of animes\
 What models would be the best in predicting it?

 ## Parts